-PSZ (Figure 4) is a modern library occupying a four-storey building with a seating capacity of 3,422 and a collection of nearly half a million volumes.
+PSZ (Figure 6) is a modern library occupying a four-storey building with a seating capacity of 3,422 and a collection of nearly half a million volumes.
 As an integral component of the academic programme, PSZ supports the university's teaching, learning, research, consultancy and publication activities.
 Its services and collection development activities are geared towards fulfilling the need for library materials and information in the university's core area of Science and Technology.
 Nevertheless, PSZ also has an extensive Humanities and Social Science collection to support courses in these areas which are offered by several faculties.
 PSZ's operations and services are computerised.
-All processes including materials acquisition, indexing, circulation and information searching are conducted through the Computerised Library System known as SirsiDynix.
-Information on all materials available at PSZ can be accessed at http://ent.library.utm.my/client/main
+All processes including materials acquisition, indexing, circulation and information on all materials available at PSZ can be accessed at http://ent.library.utm.my/client/main

-Figure 4: PSZ Library
+Figure 6: PSZ Library